NCAA Division I FBS passing leaders: Career

+Single season

+To qualify for the single-season lists, a quarterback must have at least 15 passing attempts per the number of games his team played that season.
+The record is currently held by LSU's Jayden Daniels, who broke the record in 2023.
+The record has been broken many times recently, including in 2021, 2020, 2019, 2018, 2017, and 2016.

+Single game

-The NCAA does not recognize a single-game leaderboard in passing efficiency, and detailed box scores do not exist for every year going back to the beginning of college football, but the single-game record holder is Cincinnati's Gunner Kiel, who was 15-for-15 for 319 yards and 5 touchdowns in a 2015 game against UCF.
+The NCAA does not recognize a single-game leaderboard in passing efficiency, and detailed box scores do not exist for every year going back to the beginning of college football, but the single-game record holder is Cincinnati's Gunner Kiel, who achieved an efficiency rating of 388.6, going 15-for-15 for 319 yards and 5 touchdowns in a 2015 game against UCF.

 Completions

+Career

+Keenum is also the career leader in completions, breaking a record previously held by Harrell.

+Single season

-Case Keenum also holds the career record for completions.
-The single season record is held by Texas Tech's Graham Harrell.
-In fact, 13 of the top 17 performances on the single-season list were by quarterbacks who played under head coach Mike Leach.
+Harrell holds the single season record.
+Of the top 17 players on the list, 13 played under head coach Mike Leach.

+Single game

+The single-game record is tied between Eastern Michigan's Andy Schmidt and Washington State's Connor Halliday.

 Completion percentage

+Career

 Alabama's Mac Jones holds the NCAA record for completion percentage, with 413 completions on 556 attempts.
 This is over 1.5 percentage points higher than the second place on the list, Northwestern's Dan Persa.
-The highest completion percentage among quarterbacks with over 1,000 career attempts is Mississippi State's Will Rogers.
+The highest completion percentage among quarterbacks with over 1,000 career attempts is the 70.39% of Hawaii's Colt Brennan.

+A quarterback must have at least 500 career attempts to appear in this leaderboard.

+Single season

-Jones also holds the single-season record, having broken the previous record set by Texas's Colt McCoy.
-At the end of the 20th century, the single season record was held by Daunte Culpepper, and while he is still 6th on the list, 28 of the top 30 spots are from 21st century players (compared to all 30 on the career list being 21st century players).
+To qualify, a player must attempt 14 pass attempts per school game.
+Jones also held the single-season record, until it was broken in 2023 by Oregon's Bo Nix.
+At the end of the 20th century, the single season record was held by Daunte Culpepper, and while he is still 8th on the list, he is the only 20th century player on either list.

+Single game

 The NCAA doesn't recognize a full list for single games, but top performances include: